 “Sensitive skin is caused when the sensory nerve endings in the upper layers of the skin, responding to sensations like touch, pain, warmth and cold, become irritated,” said Trevor Thompson, MD, a dermatologist with Banner Health.
 “The irritation occurs when the skin’s natural barrier is weakened or broken down by various triggers.”

-Certain products or environmental factors can cause these triggers.
+Common causes of sensitive skin include certain products, environmental factors and underlying skin conditions.
 Soaps, laundry detergents, fragrances, perfumes and skin care products can cause skin sensitivity.
 Exposure to cold, sun and wind can cause skin irritation.
 Even getting older can make us more susceptible to irritated skin.

 “Conditions like rosacea, psoriasis, eczema and allergic contact dermatitis could be mistaken for sensitive skin,” Dr. Thompson said.
 “These conditions can flare up and cause sudden skin sensitivity or irritation.”